cmur2/joe-syntax/README.md

 Every .jsf file from the original repository is under GPL v2 as [JOE](http://sourceforge.net/projects/joe-editor/).

-Every .jsf file created and modified exclusively by [me](https://github.com/cmur2) is under GPL v2 as [JOE](http://sourceforge.net/projects/joe-editor/).
+Every .jsf file created and modified exclusively by [me](https://github.com/cmur2) is under GPL v2 or any later version as [JOE](http://sourceforge.net/projects/joe-editor/).

 Files with contributions (or unclear license info):